The Carolyn Noah Graetz Interviews

 Where were the Herrings from?
 The Herrings came to Mississippi from North Carolina.

-Town of Vaiden is named for Dr. Cowles Mead Vaiden who was married to Elizabeth Whitfield Herring (Vaiden).
+The Town of Vaiden is named for Dr. Cowles Mead Vaiden who was married to Elizabeth Whitfield Herring (Vaiden).
 Dr. Vaiden and his wife did not have any children.

 Dr. Vaiden’s sister married Lewis Whitfield Herring.
 Elizabeth Herring married Dr. Vaiden.
 The Whitfield Herring’s had three children.
-However, when the brother - Whitfield Herring- of Mrs. Vaiden died, Dr. Vaiden and his wife Elizabeth Whitfield Herring (Vaiden) either adopted-no adoption papers have been found-or became foster parents to one of their nephews.
+However, when the brother - Whitfield Herring- of Mrs. Vaiden died, Dr. Vaiden and his wife Elizabeth Whitfield Herring (Vaiden) either adopted (no adoption papers have been found) or became foster parents to one of their nephews.
 His name was Cowles Mead Herring, but Dr. and Mrs. Vaiden added Vaiden to his last name and this nephew became Cowles Mead Herring Vaiden.

 In this way Clarence Pierce, Jr. is connected to the Vaidens.
 Clarence’s mother was Alice Vaiden Herring (Pierce) and she was the daughter of Joseph Herring, Sr., one of the sons of this Whitfield Herring.